 Securicor’s businesses for two years.

 After a short spell in India, he returned to the UK at the millennium and, in July 2000, set up his own business, BenAlpin Ltd, a UK based independent consultancy providing commercial security advice and business support & advisory services.
-In 2004 Lachlan co-founded the European ATM Security Team (EAST), which gathers and provides security related information for the European ATM industry and facilitates effective representation of ATM related security issues at relevant European
+In 2004 Lachlan co-founded the European Association for Secure Transactions (EAST), which gathers and provides security related information for the European ATM industry and facilitates effective representation of ATM related security issues at relevant European central institutions.
+He is a Director of EAST and manages the group, which now has representation from 36 countries.

 Married to Becky, and father of Neil and Craig, Lachlan now lives in Scotland on a hill overlooking the River Tay.
 Neil M. Gunn, the acclaimed Scottish writer, is Lachlan’s great-uncle.
 ‘Merdeka’ is Lachlan’s first novel.